Top 5 Maximalist Floors for Bold, Expressive Interiors

 The Bottom Line

 Maximalist flooring is about choosing materials with enough personality to hold their own in a room full of competing voices.
-Whether it's the smoldering depth of Tannin Ember, the wild grain of Huntington Hickory, or the high-contrast drama of Lost Coast, these floors aren't afraid to be noticed.
+Whether it's the antique-hardwood depth of Stable, the wild grain of Huntington Hickory, or the high-variation salvaged drama of Exotika, these floors aren't afraid to be noticed.
 In a maximalist home, the floor doesn't fade into the background — it sets the stage.
 It says: this room has a point of view.
 This room is alive.

 Ready to Make a Statement?